UTS FERPA Policy

 8. UTS designated the following items as Directory Information:

-student name, address, telephone number, e-mail address, date and place of birth, sex, marital status, student ID number, photographic, video or electronic images, dates of attendance, cumulative credits earned, student's current class schedule, degree program, Thesis title, honors received (including Dean's list), degrees received, previous school(s) attended and degree(s) received, and student's academic advisor.
+student name, address, telephone number, e-mail address, place of birth, sex, marital status, photographic, video or electronic images, dates of attendance, cumulative credits earned, degree program, Thesis and Dissertation titles, honors received (including Dean's list), membership in honor societies, degrees received, previous school(s) attended and degree(s) received, and student's academic advisor.

 UTS may disclose any of those items without prior written consent, unless notified in writing by the student.